zero97436/MVP/README.en.md

   freshness.
 - Without Redis (single instance), the scheduler stays local leader: nothing breaks.
-- For full HA, plan for highly available Postgres and Redis (replication / managed service) — outside the scope of the Opsora image.
+- For full HA, plan for highly available Postgres and Redis (replication / managed service) — outside the scope of the Orbisys image.

 ---